 The writer gets to the point about tension, narrowing in and finding a story just about anywhere.

-Greg Hardesty is a staff reporter for the Orange County Register where he often must turn around stories quickly and make them interesting, relatable and memorable.
-But a personal essay he wrote earlier this year about his teenage daughter’s astronomical tally of text messages–14,528 in a single month–not only landed him [and his daughter] on Dr. Phil and Rachel Ray, it had colleagues the world over writing about him.
+Greg Hardesty was a staff reporter for the Orange County Register.
 Greg teaches journalism at California State University, Fullerton.
+Most recently, he has joined the communications department at CHOC Children’s Hospital in the OC.
 He is also a distance runner [of very, very long distances], and I was interested, among other things, to hear how the sport [passion] nourished his creativity.

 The Writer’s Journey: How and when do you know in your gut that an idea is viable and worth following?
 Is there a telling moment for you?